hawx/lmth/README.md

 doc.WriteTo(os.Stdout)
 ```

 This is very TODO-level at the moment.
-Outstanding things are:

-- [ ] handle attributes with no value (e.g. `selected`)
-- [ ] escaping?
-- [ ] a better way to model attributes?